 - ANU micro-credentials and micro-credential stacks are part of the university’s suite of offerings to support lifelong learning.
 Micro-credentials and/or stacks are offered that support:

 - Professional development; and

 - Personal development.

 - ANU micro-credentials are not AQF Qualifications.

 - The defining characteristics of ANU micro-credentials are that they:

 - demonstrate the university’s intellectual leadership in the taught disciplines or fields;

 - are designed and taught at graduate level either by ANU staff or by ANU staff in conjunction with experienced practitioners;

-- include a face-to-face component which must be in person unless the Deputy Vice-Chancellor Academic in rare circumstances approves this as synchronous online; and
+- include a face-to-face component which is normally in person but may be synchronous online; and

 - that their convening, teaching and assessment is not contracted out to third parties.